Enlightenus/Enlightenus.github.io/index.md

 List Top 10 Countries with most COVID cases in the Europe
 <img src="images\COVID\COVID5-EuropeTop10.png?raw=true"/>

-7-day average is one of the indicator scientist used to track the COVID spread out.
+The 7-day moving average of daily reported cases is an important indicator to track the COVID spread out.
 List one country in each continent and track the cases with 7-day average.
 <img src="images\COVID\COVID6-SevenAvg.png?raw=true"/>